lukedawilson/tanagra/landing-page.md

 ## Overview

-The _tanagra_ project aims to provide javascript developers with the ability to serialize complex, nested classes into a format which can be transmitted over a network or stored in a datastore such as _redis_.
+The _tanagra.js_ project aims to provide javascript developers with the ability to serialize complex, nested classes into a format which can be transmitted over a network or stored in a datastore such as _redis_.
 The deserialized objects contain all the data and functions of the original classes, allowing them to be used in code as the originals were.
 The library requires